 Aaron reveals that he's a little wet behind the ears when it comes to industries that rely on water.
 He works on a cargo ship, touring an overwhelmingly large engine and making sure the cargo is tied down to the deck before joining the crew of a tug boat.

 Aaron explores the challenges of human survival.
 At NASA's headquarters, Aaron learns about our future in space and tests cars made for the moon.
-Then, Aaron tests a vital and dangerous job: crop-dusting.
+Then, Aaron tests a dangerous job: crop-dusting.
 Later, Aaron visits a massive water-pumping plant.

 Aaron takes turning a wrench to new heights when he works on a tramcar 8,000 feet above the desert.
-Then, Aaron helps build a hovercraft in Indiana and finally Aaron carves out some quality time in Texas, with woodworker-turned-car builder Isaac Cohen.
+Then, Aaron helps build a hovercraft in Indiana and finally carves out some quality time in Texas, with woodworker-turned-car builder Isaac Cohen.